banthony4/banthony4/README.md

 🏡 Vacation site for users to view and book vacation homes around the country

 #### UFC Fight Matchup <a href="https://www.youtube.com/watch?v=_eRca3yWVOw">DEMO</a> | <a href="https://github.com/banthony4/ufc-fight-matchup">REPO</a>
-💪 Site for UFC fans to look at rankings, fighter information, and create matchups.
+💪 Site for UFC fans to look at rankings, fighter information, and create matchups

 ### Languages and Tools🔨: